Alberto-Alive/Bayesian_Programming/Chapter II/Chapter2.md

 The joint distribution on a set of two variables X and Y is the distribution on their conjunction: P(X^Y) which reads as the probability of X taking some value and Y taking some value which in practice is the following table over all combinations:

 ![alt text](image.png)

+The idea is if you know the joint distribution you know the other 4 distributions that help you answer any probability question about X and Y:

+1. P(X,Y) - joint distribution
+2. P(X) - marginal distribution of X
+3. P(Y) - marginal distribution of Y
+4. P(X | Y) - conditional distribution of X given Y
+5. P(Y | X) - conditional distribution of Y given X